Team-HighFive-DECO3500/highfive/docs/evaluation.md

 2. **Social concept Accepted**

--P1 on names being visible: "By calling the names, we would be more... responsible for the situation"
+- P1 on names being visible: "By calling the names, we would be more... responsible for the situation"
 - Accountability mechanisms viewed as positive, not intrusive

-3. **Multi-Modal Interaction Validated**
+3. **Multiple Modal Interaction Validated**
 - Both participants strongly preferred having both screen and mobile notifications:

 - P1: "You're always using your phone... doing it both ways is like a very good option"